AndrejaCH/Credit_Risk_Analysis/README.md

 </p>

 ### 4. SMOTEENN (Combination of Over and Under Sampling) and Logistic Regression
-SMOTEENN is an approach to resampling that combines aspects of both oversampling and undersampling - Oversample the minority class with SMOTE and clean the resulting data with an undersampling strategy (5).
+SMOTEENN is an approach to resampling that combines aspects of both oversampling and undersampling - oversample the minority class with SMOTE and clean the resulting data with an undersampling strategy (5).

 - **Accuracy score:** 0.68
 - **Precision**